Architectural Practice Board of South Australia Information Statement

 The Board has a computerised register management system and two categories of hard copy files.
 These are as follows:

-- Procedure upon receipt of a complaint
+- Procedures upon receipt of a complaint;

-- Architectural Practice Examination
+- Architectural Practice Examinations;

-- Guidance Note 1 Professional Indemnity Insurance
+- Guidance Note 1 Professional Indemnity Insurance;

 Other documents held by the Board and provided electronically free of charge include: